 Most likely you will never find yourself in a situation that requires you to immediately put your hands onto 24 pens, 13 boxes of paperclips, and 43 elastics.
 Use smaller, marked containers to house the surplus of these items and keep only a few handy in your desk.

-Use small boxes, or drawer organizers, to contain small items in your desk.
+The third teacher desk organization idea on the list is to use small boxes or drawer organizers to contain small items in your desk.
 This will keep your desk not only looking tidy, but will make it easy to find and put away objects that would otherwise be tossed loosely inside.

 A label greatly improves your chances of returning items to the correct location.
 It also prevents you from placing items into spots where they do not belong.